Chart Color Schemes

 Rochedale - Burbank's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Rochedale-Burbank shows excellent health outcomes, with very low prevalence of common conditions across all ages.
+Rochedale - Burbank shows excellent health outcomes across all age groups, with very low prevalence of common health conditions.
 Private health cover stands at approximately 59% (7,930 people), higher than Greater Brisbane's 52.4%.

-Asthma and mental health issues are the most prevalent conditions, affecting 4.7% and 4.2% respectively.
-A total of 83.5% report no medical ailments, compared to 75.7% in Greater Brisbane.
-The area has 10.2% seniors (1,369 people), lower than Greater Brisbane's 14.3%.
-Senior health outcomes align with the general population's profile.
+The most prevalent medical conditions are asthma and mental health issues, affecting 4.7% and 4.2% respectively.
+83.5% of residents report no medical ailments, compared to 75.7% in Greater Brisbane.
+The area has 10.2% (1,369 people) aged 65 and over, lower than Greater Brisbane's 14.3%.
+Seniors' health outcomes align with the general population's profile.

 Frequently Asked Questions - Health